Note on the size of a stable matching: The characterisation

 We now show that every matching market in ${\cal G}_n$ has a stable matching of size $n$.
 Let $R \in {\cal G}_n$ be arbitrary.
 Let $\match$ be the stable matching of $P$, which had size $n$, when we constructed $R$.
 Since no pair in $P$ is a blocking pair for $\match$ and no pair including a worker or firm not in $P$ is a blocking pair for $\match$, it must be that $\match$ is a stable matching for $R$.
 Therefore, $R$ has a stable matching of size $n$ as desired. \end{proof}

 If $n$ is odd, then $n/2$ is not an integer and subtlety arises because this cannot be the size of a stable matching.
 However, Lemma~\ref{thm:characterize2} can be adapted as follows.
 Let $n$ be an integer, odd or even, and define a class of markets, ${\cal F}_n$, as all markets in ${\cal G}_{\lceil n/2 \rceil}$ with a matching of size $n$.
+In other words ${\cal F}_n$, is defined as follows.